 1.1.
 Start by going to the Workflows page.

 1.2.
-Select the Part1_CRAM_to_BAM workflow by clicking on the name in the card.
+Select the Part1_CRAM_to_BAM workflow by clicking on the card.

-This will reveal the workflows configuration form where you'll set up the workflow to run on your data.
+This will reveal the workflow configuration form where you'll set up the workflow to run on your data.

 Step 2: Select data